Page Table of Contents

 There are many file transfer software and tools available online for you to try.
 To save your time, we'll only present you with one outstanding software that works efficiently in file transferring.

-Transfer Files from PC to Laptop via PC Transfer Software
+Transfer Files from PC to Laptop via Free PC Transfer Software

-If you are going to transfer files from desktop to laptop once, using wifi, professional PC transfer software - EaseUS Todo PCTrans can help.
-If you don't want to pay for the Pro version, you can try the free version first.
+If you are going to transfer files from desktop to laptop once, using wifi, professional PC transfer software - EaseUS Todo PCTrans Free can help.

-It allows you to transfer folders, files (including music, documents, videos, photos, etc), and programs along with settings from PC to PC in Windows 10/8/7 over the internet or by creating an image file with simple clicks.
+It is free to transfer folders, files (including music, documents, videos, photos, etc), and programs along with settings from PC to PC in Windows 11/10/8/7 over the internet or by creating an image file with simple clicks.

-Here are the steps of PC to PC file transfer process via network:
+Here are the steps of the PC to PC file transfer process via network:

 Step 1.
 Install and open EaseUS Todo PCTrans on both your PC and laptop.
 Select "PC to PC" to transfer files, applications, and user account from PC to your laptop directly.

-Step 2.
 Connect the PC to the laptop by entering either the laptop's account password or its verification code.
-You can click and check the verification code on the right top of the "PC to PC" mainscreen on the laptop.
-Choose the transfer direction and click "Connect" to start the transfer process.
+You can go to the "PC to PC" mainscreen and turn on the button behind "Connection Verification".

-Step 5.
-Now, click "Finish" and "Transfer" to start to transfer files from PC to laptop at a fast speed.
+Step 4.
+Now, click "Transfer" to start to transfer files from PC to laptop at a fast speed.

 For offline file transfer between PCs with EaseUS Todo PCTrans, follow this video for help: